kaja1998/buddyup/README.md

 - see posts from all the users.
 There will be no way to restrict the posts from any user.

 # Development

+## Code Implementation Specification
+Below are the technical specifications, will to be used in application development –

+- Front End - Angular 16 (with HTML5, CSS3, AJAX)
+- Design Tool - Angular Material
+- Code Repository - Git Hub
+- IDE - Visual Studio Code
+- Database - MySQL hosted in AWS

 ## Development server